bbbutterwell/books/wkuf_ch04.md

 *The Rightmost, a tall, elder woman with a great nose and spectacles to rival it looks up from her paperwork as Bardlii closes the door.
 The Leftmost, a short, middling-aged man with commendable ears and a chin that always seems to be hiding from danger, remains writing in his book, as though neither person is there.*

-*"That's enough, Fenrii", says the Leftmost - Master Observator Ogilveii - without looking up from his writing, "Noonstar is now in the room, your narrative is no longer needed for the Record."*
+*'That's enough, Fenrii.' says the Leftmost - Master Observator Ogilveii - without looking up from his writing, 'Noonstar is now in the room, your narrative is no longer needed for the Record.'*

 Young Fenrii, seated somewhat unseen against the wall directly beneath the immense window, faltered in his narration of that present moment, his quill hanging over his ledger, and the elder woman to his right (Bardlii's left) added, "...and I am unsure as to precisely what the nature of my nose has anything at all to do with the matters at hand....
 Not that it matters.
 But still."
 Master Observator Vist fussed with her sleeves, a thing she did when she found herself flustered.